pstlab/sharework_knowledge/README.md

 ### Gradle Configuration

 Before buliding the ROS package configure **gradle** so that all the dependencies are correctly downloaded.
-This module indeed relies on some packages (e.g., [https://github.com/pstlab/PLATINUm](PLATINUm)) that are not deployed on maven central but on GitHub.
+This module indeed relies on some packages (e.g., [PLATINUm](https://github.com/pstlab/PLATINUm)) that are not deployed on maven central but on GitHub.

 To allow gradle to download packages from GitHub repositories create a text file ```gradle.properties``` under the folder ```sharework_knowledge/production_knowledge```.
-This file should specifiy a **GitHub username**, a **GitHub access token** (_see how to create personal access token on [https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token](the official GitHub page) if necessary) and the **absolute path to workspace** as follows:
+This file should specifiy a **GitHub username**, a **GitHub access token** (_see how to create personal access token on [the official GitHub page](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) if necessary_) and the **absolute path to workspace** as follows:

 ```
 gpr.user=<github-user>